SergioQuintanillaGracia/modpy/README.md

 A simple mod manager made in Python.

 This is an old, small personal project that is no longer under development.
 The GUI may look different depending on the OS.
-It currently looks ok in OpenSUSE Tumbleweed.
+It currently looks fine in OpenSUSE Tumbleweed.